Sleepyhead46/Portfolio_SD/README.md

 © 2026 Samyak Deshar

-Built with Next.js, TypeScript, and a passion for data, machine learning, and software development.
+Built with Next.js, TypeScript, and a passion for data.